January 9th 1960

 As for Inigo Gómez, the incident that night forced him to question his life choices.
 He has been sober ever since.

-A short while later, two of the archways of the Temple of Debod are dismantled and swapped around, a configuration they remain in to this day.
+A short while later, two of the archways of the Temple of Debod were dismantled and swapped around, a configuration they remain in to this day.

 No further incidents are reported.

-It has long been theorised that certain emotionally charged events can be recorded by organic materials, and these events can then be replayed when specific conditions are met (see The Possible Mechanism of Residual Hauntings, where I discuss this in greater detail).
+It has long been theorised that certain emotionally charged events can be recorded by organic materials, and these events can then be replayed when specific conditions are met (see my paper Thoughts on Place Memory and Residual Hauntings, where I discuss this in greater detail).
 However, in this instance, the phenomena’s apparent ability to interact with its surroundings casts this theory into doubt.
 It is unfortunate that all the evidence in this case is anecdotal, and Inigo Gómez’s past makes him not the most reliable witness.
-But something unusual took place that summer at the site in Madrid, and whatever occurred was evidently deemed sufficiently serious to sway the Spanish government into action, and that action was enough to alter conditions sufficiently to end the associated phenomena.
+But something unusual took place that summer at the site in Madrid, and whatever occurred was evidently deemed sufficiently serious to sway the Spanish government into action, and that action seemed to be enough to alter conditions sufficiently to end the associated phenomena.

 One can only wonder what might occur if the two stone archways were to be placed back in to their original positions.